Cyberwar Bulletin 2: Are you ready for this cyberwar?

 CVE-2020-0688, CVE-2020-17144, CVE-2018-13379

-Vulnerabilities associated with the Russian Threats
+Vulnerabilities Associated with the Russian Threats

 Early Warning

-Of the 35 vulnerabilities, CSW’s experts had predicted a high probability of exploitability for 21 of the vulnerabilities much before the spurt in activity of the associated APT groups, in relation to the Russia-Ukraine cyber war.
+Of the 35 vulnerabilities, Securin experts predicted a high probability of exploitability for 21 of the vulnerabilities much before the spurt in activity of the associated APT groups, in relation to the Russia-Ukraine cyber war.
+Here is a look into the early warnings based on Securin’s research.

 The consequences of a cyberwar will have serious repercussions on critical entities, infrastructure, and supply chain organizations in the western countries.
 Interestingly, these threat actors are targeting vulnerabilities that have been in the limelight for long.

-Our recommendations to businesses and organizations are the following –
+Our recommendations to businesses and organizations:

 • Patching the vulnerabilities that threat groups and attackers exploit is our first recommendation.
 We would also recommend patching CISA’s KEV (Known Exploited Vulnerabilities) catalog which has 489 CVEs that are often targeted by hackers and attackers.